A patient journey for inflammatory bowel disease

-As with Crohn’s, UC is a chronic condition (long-term) and you may experience periods where the symptoms are not so bad (remission) and times where symptoms are bad and may require medical treatment (relapse).
+As with Crohn’s, UC is a chronic condition and you may experience periods where the symptoms are not so bad and times when symptoms are debilitating and may require medical treatment.

 It is currently thought that around 1 in 420 people in the UK are living with UC.
-The reasons why some people develop UC and others do not is not entirely clear.
-It is thought genetics (the genes you inherit from your parents) play an important part.
-There is also some research which suggests there are unknown triggers such as viruses, bacteria, diet and in particular stress which may cause a flare up of UC.
+We don't fully know why some people develop UC while others don't.
+It is thought that genetics may play an important part and there is also some research that suggests there are unknown triggers such as viruses, bacteria and diet.
+Stress is believed to be a huge factor in flare-ups of UC.

 Visiting your GP

 If you think you may have symptoms of ulcerative colitis, you should make an appointment to visit your GP.
-They will ask you about the symptoms you have been experiencing, day to day health and your medical history.
+They will ask you about the symptoms you have been experiencing, day-to-day health and your medical history.
 The tests your GP may carry out are very similar to that of Crohn’s disease.
-Your doctor may first perform a physical examination to check for tenderness in your tummy (abdomen) and look at your skin tone to see if you are pale, as this can be a sign of anaemia (low iron levels).
+Your doctor may first perform a physical examination to check for tenderness in your tummy and look at your skin tone to see if you seem unusually pale - often a sign of anaemia (low iron levels).
 Blood tests and stool samples may also be taken.

-If, after the above test, your doctor suspects you have UC he/she may refer you for a test called a sigmoidoscopy, which can confirm a diagnosis of UC and show the extent of the inflammation in the bowel.
+If your doctor suspects you have UC they may refer you for a test called a sigmoidoscopy, which can confirm a diagnosis of UC and show the extent of the inflammation in the bowel.
 The test is carried out by passing a thin flexible tube containing a camera (called a sigmoidascope) into your back passage (rectum).
-A small tissue sample can also be collected at this point, which can be sent away to be tested (known as a biopsy).
+A small tissue sample may also be collected at this point, which is sent away to be tested (known as a biopsy).
 People can experience some discomfort during this procedure so you will be offered a sedative.
 If it is thought the UC has spread beyond your colon, you will require another test called a colonoscopy (a longer thin tube with a camera attached, inserted into your rectum which can look at the large bowels, colon and rectum).

 Treating Ulcerative Colitis